 What kind of apple cider vinegar should you buy?

 Not all ACV is created equal.
 It can often be hard to decipher which kind is the best when they all seem to say some variation of “natural,” “organic,” or “raw.”
-Make sure that you are purchasing organic, raw, and unfiltered apple cider vinegar (like this one).
+Make sure that you are purchasing organic, raw, and unfiltered apple cider vinegar (a list of the best ACVs here).
 It should be murky in the bottom, with “the mother” still intact and clearly visible.

 How To Make Apple Cider Vinegar Gummies